How does therapy work?

 No, while weekly sessions create more consistency and can mean the work can progress more quickly, I offer weekly or fortnightly counselling sessions.
 What works is up to you.
 These are generally on the same day at the same time.
 If this isn’t possible, let’s consider a pattern within my availability that works for your schedule and resources.

-If you need shorter or longer session times, we can also discuss this.
+If you need shorter or longer session times, we can discuss this as well.

 Life is busy.
 Whether you work shifts, a 9-5 or need sessions that fit around childcare, get in touch.
-Early morning, afternoon and evening sessions are available, as well as Saturday mornings.
+Early morning and evening sessions are available.
+Face to face, or online.

 What happens if I miss a session?

-I ask for 48 hours notice for a cancelled session – but of course sometimes life happens and things can’t be helped.
-If I can reschedule your missed session at a mutually convenient time, I will do my best.
-Otherwise the full fee will be charged.
+I request 48 hours’ notice for a cancelled session – but, of course, sometimes life gets in the way and things can’t be helped.
+If I can reschedule your missed session at a mutually convenient time, I will do my best to accommodate you.
+Otherwise, the full fee will be charged.

 What are your available sessions?

-I currently offer daytime sessions Monday through to Saturday.
+I currently offer daytime sessions on Fridays and Saturday mornings.
 I also run evening sessions on Mondays and Thursdays.

-The first session of the day starts at 9am (I can do 8am sessions on request).
-On Saturdays these start at 8.30am until 1pm.
-The last evening session on a Monday or Thursday is at 8pm.
+The first session of the day starts at 9:00 a.m.
+(I can accommodate 8:00 a.m. sessions upon request.)
+The last evening session, on either Monday or Thursday, is at 7:00 p.m.